LavaMoat/LavaMoat/packages/node/README.md

 ### Run with Policy in default location

-This uses the existing policy and polict-override files to run your app.
+This uses the existing policy and policy-override files to run your app.

 ```bash
 lavamoat index.js